| | Vol. 20 No. 6

 other students volunteer to help.
 A group meets once a week for

+all newcomers to help acclimate them.
 Some international students report feeling isolated and have

 trouble fitting in.
 Regardless of backgrounds, students often